ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ### Phase 2: Second Bidding Round & Final Trump Selection

-1.  **Eligibility:** Players who did not pass in Round 1 can continue.
-Players who passed in Round 1 *can* re-enter bidding in Round 2 if they wish, unless they pass again.
+1.  **Eligibility:** All players can participate in Round 2 bidding regardless of whether they passed in Round 1, as they now have new cards.
+As in Round 1, a player who passes may still bid again later if the bidding continues and another player makes a higher bid.
-2.  **Starting Bidder:** Bidding can continue clockwise from where Round 1 ended, **or** Bidder 1 (the winner of the first round) may choose to start the bidding in Round 2.
-Confirm the convention before starting.
+2.  **Starting Bidder:** The winner of the first bidding round (Bidder 1) starts the bidding in Round 2.
 3.  **Minimum Bid:**
     *   **4-Player:** 24
     *   **3-Player:** 22
     *   If Bid 1 (from Round 1) is less than these minimums, bidding *must* start at 24/22 or higher.
     *   If Bid 1 is already equal to or greater than these minimums, bidding *must* start higher than Bid 1.
 4.  **Bidding:** Proceeds clockwise.
 Players can bid higher than the current highest bid (from either round), declare Honors, or pass.
-Passing now is permanent for the entire round.
+Bidding in Round 2 ends only when all players pass consecutively on the current highest bid, just as in Round 1.
 5.  **Determining Final Declarer & Final Trump:**
     *   The player with the highest unchallenged bid across both rounds (or the final Honors declaration) is the **Final Declarer**.
 Their bid is the **Final Contract**.
     *   **Case 1: Final Declarer is DIFFERENT from Bidder 1:**